 The ALD and Leukodystrophy Center at the University of Minnesota has unsurpassed experience treating leukodystrophy patients.
 Our physicians lead the field in several areas of research and continue to explore innovative ways to improve treatment success.

-The BMT Center is an internationally respected pioneer in the area of blood and marrow transplantation (BMT).
+The Pediatric Blood & Marrow Transplant & Cellular Therapy Program is an internationally respected pioneer in the area of blood and marrow transplantation (BMT).
 The first successful human allogenic bone marrow transplant was performed at the University of Minnesota in 1968.
 Other “firsts” include the first transplant to treat a patient with lymphoma (1975), the first transplant to treat an inherited metabolic disease (1982), and the world’s first umbilical cord blood transplant performed using pre-implantation genetic testing to ensure a perfect tissue match (2000).
 Our clinical program is recognized as the second largest unrelated donor transplant program in the country and one of the largest umbilical cord blood transplant centers in the world.

 Birth to Three Clinic & Early Childhood Mental Health Program